 Diversity Access Scheme

-The Law Society’s Diversity Access Scheme (DAS) “supports talented and tenacious aspiring lawyers from disadvantaged backgrounds” throughout their journey into the profession.
+The Law Society’s Diversity Access Scheme (DAS) “is a unique scholarship programme, designed to address key barriers to the solicitors’ profession faced by those from less advantaged backgrounds”.
 Via the scheme, candidates can apply to receive funding for the SQE, including assessment and preparation course costs.